Are you in conflict or collaboration?

 Judgment

 This week I found myself feeling judged.
 Yet, as I took the time to compassionately understand my feelings I realised that I was the only one judging myself.
-The feelings of judgment I felt came from an embedded schema of “not good enough” and my own internal awareness (and pressure)...Read More
+The feelings of judgment I felt came from an embedded schema of “not good enough” and my own internal awareness (and pressure) to avoid giving “fix it” advice...
+While I cannot tell you that I am free from self pressure or judgment, I can tell you that...Read More

 Culture